 Believing that the cultivation of new art and ideas is essential to human progress, the Alliance's mission is to advocate for and support artists' communities, to advance the endeavors of artists.

 The products of that work — books, paintings, songs and symphonies, poems and plays, designs and dances, films and photographs — often surface months or years later.
-And while supporting museums, bookstores, orchestras and theaters is essential in providing artists avenues to showcase their work, artists’ communities offer an opportunity to invest in creation, in the leaps of imagination and risk-taking that compel a person to put pen to page, or fingers to keyboard, or brush to canvas in the first place.
-These moments often happen in private, away from public view, but they happen every day at any one of more than 800 artists’ communities around the world.
-No other field is dedicated solely to the creation of new work among independent artists, and for this, artists’ communities play a vital role in our human progress.
+And while supporting museums, bookstores, orchestras, and theaters is essential in providing artists avenues to showcase their work, artists’ residencies offer an opportunity to invest in creation, in the leaps of imagination and risk-taking that compel a person to put pen to page, or fingers to keyboard, or brush to canvas in the first place.
+These moments often happen in private, away from public view, but they happen every day at any one of more than 1,500 artists’ residency programs around the world.

 Field at a Glance

 - > 30,000 artists are provided residencies each year (~10,000 in the U.S.)

 - residencies in the U.S. provide an estimated $40 million in support to artists annually

 - 70% are multidisciplinary, serving visual artists, writers, composers, filmmakers, choreographers, and others